Tech-at-DU/React-Redux-Timers-Tutorial/P06-Define-Reducer/content.md

 }
 ```

-You will need to define two reducers one for 'timers' and the other
+Define two reducers one for 'timers' and the other
 for 'selectedTimer'.

 **Selected Timer Reducer**

 The selectedTimer Reducer will need to set the selectedTimer to the
-value passed in the payload of the Select Timer action.
+value passed in the payload of the SELECT_TIMER action.
 Since this
 is a Number/Primitive type you can just return the new value.

 Primitives like Numbers, Strings, and Booleans are value types.
 When you set the value of a variable containing one of these types
 you are creating a new value and replacing the old value.

+It is important that a new value is generated!
+Objects will treated
+differently.

 **Timers reducer**